REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

-A collection of statements of $AL_d$ forms a \emph{system description} $\mathcal{D}$.
-The semantics of $\mathcal{D}$ is given by a transition diagram ${\tau\cal(D)}$ whose nodes correspond to possible states of the system.
-A diagram contains an arc $\langle \sigma_1,a,\sigma_2 \rangle$ if, after the execution of action $a$ in a state $\sigma_1$, the system may move into state $\sigma_2$.
-We define the states and transitions of ${\tau\cal(D)}$ in terms of answer sets of logic programs, as described below; see~\cite{Gelfond:seasp09,Gelfond:aibook14} for more details.
+The semantics of system description $\mathcal{D}$ of the new $\mathcal{AL}_d$ is similar to that of the old one.
+In fact, the old language can be viewed as the subset of $\mathcal{AL}_d$ in which all functions are boolean, causal laws are deterministic, and no distinction is made between physical and knowledge related actions and fluents.
+The semantics of $\mathcal{D}$ is given by a transition diagram ${\tau(\mathcal{D})}$ whose nodes correspond to possible states of the system.
+The diagram contains an arc $\langle \sigma_1,a,\sigma_2 \rangle$ if, after the execution of action $a$ in state $\sigma_1$, the system may move into state $\sigma_2$.
+We define the states and transitions of ${\tau(\mathcal{D})}$ in terms of answer sets of logic programs, as described below---see~\cite{Gelfond:seasp09,Gelfond:aibook14} for more details.

-Recall that an \emph{interpretation} of the signature of $\mathcal{D}$ is an assignment of a value to each $f(\bar{x})$ from the signature.
+In what follows, unless otherwise stated, by ``atom'' and ``term'' we refer to ``ground atom'' and ``ground term'' respectively.
+Recall that an \emph{interpretation} of the signature of $\mathcal{D}$ is an assignment of a value to each term $f(\bar{x})$ in the signature.
 An interpretation can be represented by the collection of atoms of the form $f(\bar{x})= y$, where $y$ is the value of $f(\bar{x})$.
-For any interpretation $\sigma$, let $\sigma^{nd}$ denote the collection of all atoms of $\sigma$ formed by basic fluents and statics---''${nd}$'' stands for non-defined.
-Also, let $\Pi_c(\mathcal{D})$, where $c$ stands for constraints, denote the logic program defined as follows: \begin{enumerate} \item For every state constraint (Statement~\ref{eqn:constraint}) and definition (Statement~\ref{eqn:definition}), program $\Pi_c(\mathcal{D})$ contains:
+For any interpretation $\sigma$, let $\sigma^{nd}$ be the collection of atoms of $\sigma$ formed by basic fluents and statics---${nd}$ stands for \emph{non-defined}.
+Let $\Pi_c(\mathcal{D})$, where $c$ stands for constraints, denote the logic program defined as: \begin{enumerate} \item For every state constraint (Statement~\ref{eqn:constraint}) and definition (Statement~\ref{eqn:definition}), program $\Pi_c(\mathcal{D})$ contains:

 \item For every defined fluent $f$, $\Pi_c(\mathcal{D})$ contains the closed world assumption (CWA):